oshaughnessy/cdk-sam-lambda-rest/README.md

     make bootstrap build deploy

-To validate, query the URL shown by the CDK and verify the response contains both a "message" and "timestamp" field:
+To validate, query the URL provided as a CDK stack output and verify the response contains both a "message" and "timestamp" field:

-    curl _url_

-TODO: should call goss here, reading the location of the URL to test from a stack output, invoking it with `make validate`
+    make validate